rsandor/Solace/game/skills/evocation/help/evocation.help.md

   Electricity envelops the target applying a 30 second `shocked` debuff that deals 10-20 potency `lightning` damage to the target each round.
 * [Level 35] `Landslide` (90s cooldown, 6s cast, special cost, save: vigor)
-  Using the remainder of her MP, the caster causes a wave of earth to burst froth and sweep across the target.
+  Using the remainder of her MP, the caster causes a wave of earth to burst forth and sweep across the target.
 The spell deals 0 to 1000 potency bludgeoning damage (proportional to the amount of MP used) and also applies the `slowed` debuff for 4-12 seconds (duration scales with skill level).